meistrari/railway-sdk/docs/deployment/variables/default.md

 > **create**: (`input`) => `Promise`\<`boolean`\>

+Create a deployment

 #### Parameters

 ##### input

+The input parameters

 ###### commitSha?

 `string`

+The commit SHA to deploy

 ###### environmentId

 `string`

+The ID of the environment

 ###### serviceId

 `string`

+The ID of the service

 #### Returns